Azure/Virtual-Machine-Restore-Points/Crash consistent VM restore points (preview)/README.md

 ```

 ## Know issues and limitations in private preview
+* You need to create a new VM with tag name **"EnableCrashConsistentRestorePoint"** and value **"True"**.
+You cannot create a crash consistent restore point for existing VMs
+* After creating the VM you need to wait for **at least 10mins** before creating a crash consistent restore point
-* Suggested frequency at which crash consistent restore points can be create is 1 hour during preview
+* Suggested frequency at which crash consistent restore points can be create is 1 hour
 * Cross region creation of crash consistent restore points directly in a different region than the deployed VM is currently not supproted
-* The VM for which you want to create a crash consistent restore point needs to have a tag with name **"EnableCrashConsistentRestorePoint"** and value **"True"**.
-You cannot create a crash consistent restore point for VMs without this tag
-* After adding the above tag you need to wait for **at least 10mins** before creating a crash consistent restore point